saleor/saleor.io-learn/setup/saleor-graphql-playground.md

   path: /setup/configure-graphql-client-nextjs/
 ---

 Saleor's GraphQL Playground is a web application that provides a convenient user interface for interacting with the Saleor API.
+The Playgorund is available for every environment you [set in your Saleor Dashboard](/cli/getting-started/).
+On top of that, there is a [demo of Saleor Playground](https://demo.saleor.io/graphql/) that you can explore without any initial setup.

 ![GraphQL Playground](/images/setup-graphql-playground.png)